duxthemux/netmux/zarf/docs/guides/install.md

 Please add `nx` to a folder in your path and `nx-daemon` to a dedicated folder - this place will vary depending on your os, so please see specific guides below.

+Alternatively, you can grab the latest bins from the releases in the project.

 ## Installing the Daemon:

 ### Macos